SAFRAN-LAB/HODLR3D/Readme.md

-This library was created by Vaishnavi Gujjula, during the course of her Ph.D.
+This library was created by Kandappan VA and Vaishnavi Gujjula, during the course of their Ph.D.

 "testHODLR3D.cpp" performs HODLR3D matrix vector product